 Carpet and hardwood flooring protection: Packexe

-Generally we will lay a product called Packexe, which is a sheeting that goes on carpets and then lay good quality dust sheets on top.
+Generally, we will lay a product called Package, which is a sheeting that goes on carpets and then lay good quality dust sheets on top.

 As you can see here, before any painting and decorating is carried out, we protect the entire area, including stairs and all floors, ensuring no damage comes to your property.
 It is also easy for GS Decorating to clean up and leave your home clean every night, for the duration of the job.

 The next essential item is good quality low tack tape for masking around all edges.
 We generally prefer to use Scotchblue painters tape which, again, is available in most decorating stores.
-Cheap nasty tape is a massive no, no!
-If you are carrying out a home DIY project or have a decorator in your home, please ensure that bog standard masking tape is not used in your property, especially on any delicate surfaces.
-When tape is removed, you do not want any sticky adhesive left behind – or worse, a line of damaged polish or varnish left behind.
+The cheap nasty tape is a massive no, no!
+If you are carrying out a home DIY project or have a decorator in your home, please ensure that bog-standard masking tape is not used in your property, especially on any delicate surfaces.
+When a tape is removed, you do not want any sticky adhesive left behind – or worse, a line of damaged polish or varnish left behind.

-The downside to properly protecting your property in this way, is that it takes a long time to set up.
-However experience says that there is no short cut to a high quality finish, and in our experience, the advantages of masking-up far outweigh the disadvantage of bitty paintwork, dust all over your home and paint spots on unwanted areas.
+The downside to properly protecting your property in this way is that it takes a long time to set up.
+However, experience says that there is no short cut to a high-quality finish.
+In our experience, the advantages of masking-up far outweigh the disadvantage of bitty paintwork, dust all over your home and paint spots on unwanted areas.

 We advise whether you are working on a property or having work done in your home to make sure the work area has been protected properly.

-We will not start decorating until we have protected your stairs, hallway, carpets, kitchen work tops or banisters, and any precious surfaces – guaranteed.
+We will not start decorating until we have protected your stairs, hallway, carpets, kitchen worktops or bannisters, and any precious surfaces – guaranteed.

 If you read all the steps explained in this series of How to Decorate a Room, you will see how GS Decorating can guarantee you a fabulous finish – every time!
 Subscribe to receive Step 2 on How to Decorate a Room.
 Delivered free by email or your RSS Feed Reader